 Title Experiments allows you to test multiple titles for each of your pages and posts in order to find out which one works best for your audience.
 Why settle on one post title when you have so many great ideas?
 Use them all and let the plugin figure out which one is the best.

-The plugin simply lets you test multiple versions of titles for pages and posts.
+The plugin lets you easily test multiple versions of titles for pages and posts.
 Unless you know for sure the perfect title that your audience will want to read, you might as well try multiple versions.
 Each of the titles will be served randomly to your viewers and the plugin will measure if people respond to the title by reading the post.

-Nope.
+You can, but you don’t have to.
 The plugin will start to hand out the better performing titles to more and more people.
 If your audience really isn’t responding to a title, it will be shown less and less.

-An impression is when that version of the title is displayed in a post list; including your home page, a side bar, a search form, etc.
+An impression is when that version of the title is displayed in a post list; including your home page, a sidebar, a search form, etc.

 Because I don’t know what it is!
 Ask me! [email protected].